airbus-cyber/iris-httpsend-module/notes/study_for_issue_252.md

 Calls to get_active_user_by_login and get_user_by_username
 * password authentication gets the user by login
 * ldap authentication gets the user by login after authentication
-* to check if the user exists, ldap automatic provisioning searches the use by login
+* to check if the user exists, ldap automatic provisioning searches the user by login
 * Carefull, there is all app.schema.marshables.UserSchema, verify_username!!!